 How many hours straight can you legally work in California?

-In California, there are no federal or state laws which cap the number of hours that most employees can work in a day.
+In California, there are no federal or state laws that cap the number of hours that most employees can work in a day.
 Therefore, technically, individuals could work up to 24 hours per day.
 There are some exceptions to this rule:

-• Employees with collective bargaining agreements may have limits to the number of hours per day permitted to work.
+- Employees with collective bargaining agreements may have limits to the number of hours per day permitted to work.

 Is overtime after eight hours or 40 hours in California?